The diagrams below depict a model of learning, first from the perspective of the learner, then from the perspective of the teacher.

 In the above model, starting on the left side, we see someone comfortable and content with what they know and believe – their current “thesis.”
 Then someone comes along and or something comes to mind in a way that they hadn’t noticed or previously taken into account.
 This is the “antithesis.”
 It calls into question their current thesis.
 To get back to feeling comfortable again, with an integrated sense of knowing, they will need to generate a revised thesis that accounts for the new thing – a “synthesis.”

 For example, say a boy sees a flower and learns that it is a tulip.
 He might develop the thesis that the word tulip refers to all flower-things.
 His meaning of the word tulip is his working thesis.
 Now when that same boy holds out a rose, calls it a tulip, and we correct him, he is confused.
 Here, the presentation of this other “tulip” as a rose serves as an antithesis that calls his thesis into question.
 He will need to figure out how roses and tulips are the same and different.
 To do that he will need a revised understanding about categories of things – a class of objects (called flowers) that allows for the sameness and difference of roses and tulips.
 When he does, he has made sense of his thesis and antithesis in terms of a new synthesis.
 Importantly, having made this synthesis through language, it will thereafter affect how he perceives and conceives the world of flower-things and all the bits that relate to flowers.
-This synthesis will become incorporated (literally embodied as minute shifts in neural tendencies) as his revised thesis, moving forward.
+This synthesis will become incorporated (literally embodied as tiny changes in neural tendencies) as his revised thesis, moving forward.
 He is likely to have multiple turns around the circle before he gets to a robust understanding about flowers that works well for thinking with and communicating to others.

 In this way, the Circle of Learning is dialectic.
 We begin with a sense of what we know; including our present thesis of whatever that knowing entails.
 Then we run into something that makes us say “Wait.
 What?”
 The something that triggers us to think “Huh?” is an antithesis that challenges our current thesis about how things are or should be.
 When we make it around the circle we get back to ourselves by formulating a broader understanding.
 That broader understanding is the synthesis of what we knew before (the thesis) and what we were confronted with (the antithesis).
 The synthesis becomes our new working thesis for another turn around the circle.